-According to the United States Environmental Protection Agency, the average person takes between around 17,000 to 23,000 breaths a day.
-For the healthy, this is a simple process.
+According to the U.S Environmental Protection Agency, the average person takes between around 17,000 to 23,000 breaths a day.
+For a healthy person, this is a simple process.
 But for millions of people with respiratory problems, breathing is not easy.

-Two specific types of respiratory diseases that can restrict breathing are asthma and chronic obstructive pulmonary disease (COPD).
-Asthma is a chronic inflammatory disorder of the airways characterized by episodes of breathing problems.
-While it cannot be cured, its symptoms can be controlled.
+Two examples of respiratory diseases that can restrict breathing are asthma and chronic obstructive pulmonary disease (COPD).
+Asthma is a chronic inflammatory disease in which the airways narrow and may become filled with excess mucus, making it hard to breathe.
+While it cannot be cured, the symptoms can be controlled.

-COPD is characterized by airflow limitation.
-The limitation is usually progressive and is associated with an abnormal inflammatory response of the lungs to noxious particles or gases, such as those in cigarette smoke.
+COPD is a group of diseases that limit airflow and make it hard to breathe.
+It is usually progressive and is associated with an abnormal inflammatory response in the lungs to noxious particles or gases, like cigarette smoke.

-The term COPD includes two main conditions: emphysema (in which the air sacs of the lung are damaged and enlarged), and chronic bronchitis (a long-lasting cough caused by chronic inflammation of the bronchi).
+COPD most commonly includes two conditions: emphysema (in which the air sacs of the lungs are damaged and enlarged) and chronic bronchitis (a long-lasting cough caused by chronic inflammation of the bronchial tubes).
 Most people with COPD have both conditions.

-Veterans may suffer from other respiratory problems due to exposure to respiratory hazards such as infectious agents and other environmental exposures.
+Veterans may suffer from other respiratory problems through exposure to infectious agents or airborne environmental hazards.
 Examples of respiratory diseases that may be caused by infectious agents are tuberculosis, lung cancer, and pneumonia.
-Environmental hazards found in war theaters, such as Agent Orange, may put Veterans at additional risk of respiratory problems.

-Veterans who develop respiratory cancer (cancer of the lung, bronchus, larynx, or trachea) and were exposed to Agent Orange or other herbicides during military service do not have to prove a connection between their disease and their service to be eligible to receive VA health care and disability compensation.
+Veterans who develop respiratory cancer (cancer of the lung, throat, or windpipe) and were exposed to Agent Orange or other herbicides during military service may be eligible to receive VA health care and disability compensation.

 Respiratory problems are the leading cause of death in Veterans and others who have spinal cord injury (SCI).
-VA's Center of Excellence on the Medical Consequences of Spinal Cord Injury (SCI), located in the Bronx, New York, is studying ways to treat complications of SCI, including those that affect breathing.
-Other secondary disabilities related to SCI are problems with muscular function, bowel movements, and cardiovascular health.
+VA's Center of Excellence on the Medical Consequences of Spinal Cord Injury, located in New York, is studying ways to treat complications of SCI, including those that affect breathing.

-In 1947, however, VA researchers determined in a follow-up study that a lower dose of streptomycin could achieve similar good results with fewer side effects and less risk of drug resistance.
-These studies, conducted at a number of VA facilities, were among VA's first-ever large-scale clinical trials.
+In 1947, VA researchers determined in a follow-up study that a lower dose of streptomycin could achieve favorable results with fewer side effects and less risk of drug resistance.
+These studies, conducted at a number of VA facilities, were part of VA's first-ever large-scale clinical trial.
 They eventually led (in 1972) to the development of VA's Cooperative Studies Program, which plans and conducts large multicenter clinical trials and epidemiological studies for VA.

-Although TB rates in the United States have fallen to all-time lows, largely thanks to antibiotics such as streptomycin and its successors, 11 million Americans are infected with the TB germ, 5 to 10 percent of whom will develop the disease if they are not treated, according to the Centers for Disease Control and Prevention.
-Accordingly, VA researchers have continued to study the disease.
+Although TB rates in the United States have fallen to all-time lows, largely thanks to antibiotics, up to 13 million people in the United States are estimated to be infected with a latent case of TB.
+Of this number, 5% to 10% of people will become sick with the disease if they are not treated, according to the Centers for Disease Control and Prevention.

-The new compound, a modified version of the drug moxifloaxin, also maintains its activity against drug-resistance forms of the enzyme, and could lead to a more effective treatment for tuberculosis.
+The new compound, a modified version of the drug moxifloxacin, also maintains its activity against drug-resistance forms of the enzyme, and could lead to a more effective treatment for TB.

 Schrek's work was followed up by the work of Dr. Oscar Auerbach, of VA's East Orange hospital, now the East Orange campus of the VA New Jersey Health Care System.
-Auerbach's landmark animal research study found that smoking for three years caused major changes in the lungs of animals who were taught to inhale cigarettes—and that many developed cancer.
+Auerbach's landmark animal research study found that cigarette smoke caused major changes in the lungs of animals.

 Auerbach was later a participant in the first Surgeon General's report, published in 1964, which explained the harmful effects of smoking to America and the world.

-Risks of e-cigarettes—In 2015, a team of researchers at the VA San Diego Healthcare System looked at the possible health risks of electronic cigarettes, and found they damaged cells in ways that could lead to cancer.
+Risks of e-cigarettes—In 2015, a team of researchers at the VA San Diego Healthcare System in California looked at the possible health risks of e-cigarettes.
+They found e-cigarettes damaged respiratory cells in ways that could lead to cancer.
 The damage occurred even with nicotine-free versions of the products.
-On the other hand, the experiments also showed that the e-cigarette vapor was not as harmful to cells as regular cigarette smoke.
+The experiments also showed that the e-cigarette vapor was not as harmful to respiratory cells as regular cigarette smoke.